curl/everything-curl/building-boringssl.md

 `LIBS=-lpthread ./configure --with-ssl=$HOME/src/boringssl` (where I point out the root of the boringssl tree)

-verify that at the end of the configure run, it should say it detected BoringSSL to be used
+Verify that at the end of the configuration, it says it detected BoringSSL to be used.

 ## build curl

-run `make` in the curl source tree
+Run `make` in the curl source tree.

 Now you can install curl normally with `make install` etc.